chrisleekr/binance-trading-bot/README.md

 This bot is using the concept of trailing buy/sell order which allows following the price fall/rise.

 - The bot can monitor multiple symbols.
-Each symbol will be monitored per second.
+All symbols will be monitored per second.
-- The bot is only tested and working with USDT pair in the FIAT market such as BTCUSDT, ETHUSDT.
-You can add more FIAT symbols like BUSD, AUD from the frontend.
-However, I didn't test in the live server.
-So use with your own risk.
 - The bot is using MongoDB to provide a persistence database.
 However, it does not use the latest MongoDB to support Raspberry Pi 32bit.
 Used MongoDB version is 3.2.20, which is provided by